 The folks over at Freeeup.com are currently offering a free ebook, Learn the Ten Common Mistakes of Outsourcing, to all new subscribers.
 If you’re brand new to outsourcing, this could be a really useful resource.

 This online course shows you exactly how to outsource, step-by-step, via weekly lessons, delivered to your inbox, in PDF format for easy printing.
 Properly applied, these lessons will take you up several levels in the way you run your business over the course of the next 12 months.
 Take a closer look here.

 I’ve just re-read The 4 Hour Work Week, by Tim Ferriss.
 It’s a great book to have on your shelf if you’re a solopreneur who wants to work less and earn more by making good choices, automating and outsourcing.
 Get it here.

-Don’t forget to check out The Savvy Solopreneur’s Guide to Outsourcing at Amazon stores worldwide, and sign up below to get your free printable workbook and other goodies to help you run your online biz.
+Don’t forget to check out The Savvy Solopreneur’s Guide to Outsourcing at Amazon stores worldwide, and grab your free printable workbook and other goodies to help you run your online biz.